ResQpod

 WARNING

-Be aware that this evacuation mat product is deliberately slippery.
-Never step or stand on the ResQpod.
-Inspect annually to check the integrity and that it has not been damage by vermin.
-This product not suitable for spiral staircases.
+This evacuation mat is intentionally low-friction.
+Do not step or stand on the ResQpod.
+Inspect annually to ensure integrity and check for damage, including from pests.
+Not suitable for use on spiral staircases.

 Technical